If you give yourself an item that has a knockback_resistance attribute modifier, The tooltip scales the modifier’s amount by 10.

 Can confirm in 1.21.5-pre2, this has always bothered me.
 I rewrote the description to make it easier to read.

-Putting aside the scaling issue for a moment, I would argue that knockback_resistance and explosion_knockback_resistance are the only attributes which players expect to read as a percentage and should therefore should have different tooltips.
+Putting aside the scaling issue for a moment, I would argue that knockback_resistance and explosion_knockback_resistance are the only attributes which players expect to read as a percentage and should therefore have different tooltips.
 Whereas a regular tooltip should read eg.

 operation